-- · Informing and sensitising target groups (migrants, refugees, asylum seekers, victims of human trafficking) about the risks of illegal migration and people smuggling, the mandate of security forces, the implications of an undocumented status, asylum application procedures, etc. - · Informing the public, raising awareness and/or undertaking evidence-based advocacy campaigns around relevant issues including migrant and refugee rights and their situation, etc. - Advocating for security reforms, promoting the reform of legislative frameworks to protect vulnerable groups, particularly migrants, refugees, asylum seekers, and other marginalised groups. - Developing organisational, technical and evidence-based advocacy capacities and internal governance systems of CSOs, networks and platforms specialised on issues related to border management and migration. - · Establishing dialogue and cooperation channels with state actors to develop awareness and capacities to oversee the security sector and prevent human rights violations, e.g. parliament, state audit institutions, police, rule of law, border police, etc. - · Developing projects and public-private partnerships (PPPs) to pilot new approaches around border management, cross-border cooperation, human and drug trafficking, etc. - Providing social, legal or protection services to refugees, asylum seekers, etc. - · Promoting socio economic initiatives at community level to provide opportunities for potential migrants.
+- Informing and sensitising target groups (prospective and migrants, refugees/IDPs, asylum seekers, victims of human trafficking) about the risks of illegal migration and people smuggling, the mandate of law enforcement authorities, the implications of an undocumented status, asylum application procedures, the rights of migrants/displaced and related national legislations etc. - Informing the public, raising awareness and/or undertaking evidence-based advocacy campaigns around relevant issues including migration drivers, migrant and refugee/IDPs rights and their situation, etc. - Advocating for law enforcement sector reforms, promoting the reform of legislative frameworks to protect vulnerable groups, particularly migrants, refugees/IDPs, asylum seekers, and other marginalised groups. - Developing organisational, technical and evidence-based advocacy capacities and internal governance systems of CSOs, networks and platforms specialised in issues related to border management and migration. - Establishing dialogue and cooperation channels with state actors to develop awareness and capacities to oversee the security sector and prevent human rights violations, e.g. parliament, state audit institutions, police, Rule of Law, border police, etc. - Developing projects and public-private partnerships (PPPs) to pilot new approaches around border management, cross-border cooperation, human and drug trafficking, etc. - Providing social, legal or protection services to refugees/IDPs, asylum seekers, etc. - Promoting socio economic and environmental initiatives at community level to provide opportunities for potential migrants and address some of the root causes of migration, including climate change and environmental degradation.

-- · The EU engages in dialogue with CSOs playing a watchdog role, monitoring the performance of the security sector (reform) activities and the state's ability to conduct effective law enforcement. - The EU invites CSOs to provide alternative research, data and analysis to complement policy discussions around border management and migration. - Selected/specialised CSOs participate as observers or formal members in steering committees of EU funded programmes and/or in sectorial committees (at national or local level) discussing progress of reforms related to home affairs, migration and security.

-CSOs' involvement in monitoring EU programmes in the area of home affairs, migration and security is enhanced by:

-- · Strengthening research, data gathering and evidence-based advocacy capacities of CSOs specialised on migration, border management and other home affairs related reform programmes and initiatives as well as the compliance with international protocols and standards (e.g. related to migration, human trafficking, asylum seekers, refugees etc). - The EU consults with CSOs when drafting ToR for the evaluation. - · The EU evaluation team consults CSOs and invites them to provide their independent views and comments on the findings. - · A highly participatory approach allows CSOs to be involved throughout the different phases of the evaluation, in developing the ToR, reading and commenting on the evaluation report, etc. - CSOs are engaged to carry out independent impact assessments and other related research. - Integration of a Civil Society expert (is possible with some background on migration) in the evaluation team.
+7 - The EU informs CSOs about progress of EU- Dialogue Monitoring funded programmes (i.e. sharing reports, nito publishing information on the EUD website, - The EU engages in dialogue with CSOs playing a watchdo og role, monitoring the performance of the security sector or i r attending CS meetings, etc.). (reform) activities and the state's ability to conduct effectiv ፙ - The EU advocates partner governments to - The EU invites CSOs to provide alternative research, data a nd analysis to complement policy discussions around border inform CSOs about policies and progress management and migration. related to home affairs, migration and - Selected/specialised CSOs participate as observers or security. local level) discussing progress of reforms related to home affairs, migration and security.
+Operational support CSOs' involvement in monitoring EU programmes in the area of home affairs, migration and socurity is area of florite affairs, fliigration and security is enhanced by: - Strengthening research data gathering and evidence-ha sed advocacy capacities of CSOs specialised in migration, n programmes and initiatives as well as the compliance with international protocols and standards (e.g. related to migra , = - A highly participatory approach allows CSOs to be Evaluation evaluation. involved throughout the different phases of the lua - The EU evaluation team consults CSOs and invites them evaluation, in developing the ToR, reading and tio to provide their independent views and comments on the commenting on the evaluation report, etc. findings. - CSOs are engaged to carry out independent impact assessments and other related research. - Integration of a Civil Society expert (if possible with some background on migration) in the evaluation team.
+Transparency Accountability Participatory policymaking and budgeting